abedin-ashraf/ResideHub/README.md

 # Apartment Management System

-We created this project as a part of Database Management System Course.
+I created this project as a part of the Database Management System Course (CS440).
 # Contents
 - Project Description
 - Basic Structure